conan-io/docs/tutorial/consuming_packages/getting_started.rst

 ===============

 This section shows how to build your projects using Conan to manage your dependencies.
-We will begin with basic example of a C project that uses CMake and depends on the **zlib** library.
-This project will use a *conanfile.txt* file to declare it's dependencies.
+We will begin with a basic example of a C project that uses CMake and depends on the **zlib** library.
+This project will use a *conanfile.txt* file to declare its dependencies.

 We will also cover how you can not only use 'regular' libraries with Conan but also manage tools you may need to use while building: like CMake, msys2, MinGW, etc.